numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Let's first consider sin(πx):
         - Just like when plugging in a specific value near 1, like 1.00001, let's zoom in on that point and consider a tiny nudge dx away from it
-        - The value of sin(πx) changes by some amount.
-The change in output caused by the nudge dx to the input, is approximately d(sin(πx)) ≈ derivative * dx.
-We use d(sin(πx)) to denote this infinitesimal change, similar to how we wouldd write dy for a generic function y
+        - The value of sin(πx) changes by some amount
+        - We use d(sin(πx)) to denote this infinitesimal change, similar to how we would write dy for a generic function y
+        - The change in output caused by the dx to the input, is approximately d(sin(πx)) ≈ derivative * dx (change in y = rate * change in x)
         - Next, we take the derivative of d(sin(πx))
-        - Using the chain rule, the derivative evaluates to cos(πx)·π, so the change in sin(πx) is approximately π·cos(πx)·dx (differential notation)
+        - Using the chain rule, the derivative evaluates to cos(πx)π, so the change in sin(πx) is approximately cos(πx)π dx (differential notation)
             - Reminder: How is π the derivative of πx?
                 - For d/dx cx where c is any constant, the derivative equals c
-                - Think about the basic derivative rule: d/dx x = 1
+                - Think about the basic derivative rule:
+                    - d/dx x = 1
-                - This means "the rate of change of x with respect to x is 1" (for every 1 unit x increases, the function increases by 1)
+                - This means that the rate of change of x with respect to x is 1 (for every 1 unit x increases, the function increases by 1)
-                - Now multiply by a constant (when we have πx instead of just x, for every 1 unit x increases, the function increases by π * 1)
+                - Now multiply by the constant π (when we have πx instead of just x, for every 1 unit x increases, the function increases by π * 1)
                 - Therefore d/dx πx = π
-                - Using the constant multiple rule: d/dx(c f(x)) = c d/dx(f(x))
+                - Using the constant multiple rule:
+                    - d/dx(c f(x)) = c d/dx(f(x))
                 - Another example: d/dx 5x = 5
                 - Analogy: Imagine x represents time in hours, and πx represents distance traveled by a car moving at constant speed π meters per hour.
 The derivative (rate of change) is just the speed: π meters per hour

-    - So now we have a general derivative formula: the derivative of d(sin(πx)) which is cos(πx) π dx
+    - So now we have a general derivative formula: the derivative of d(sin(πx)) which is cos(πx)π dx
         - This formula tells us the rate of change at any point x along the curve
-            - Analogy: Speed(t) = 3t² m/s - gives the speed at any time t
+            - Analogy: Speed(t) = 3t² m/s - this gives the speed at any time t
         - But we have a specific question: What is the rate of change specifically at x=1?
             - Analogy: How fast were we going at t=5 seconds?
 Speed(5) = 3(5²) = 75 m/s
     - So we substitute x=1 into our general derivative formula to get the specific rate of change at that location:
-            - cos(πx) π dx
+        - cos(πx)π dx
-            - cos(π * 1) π dx
+        - cos(π * 1)π dx

-    - The amount that this sin(πx) graph changes is approximately proportional to dx, with a proportionality constant equal to the derivative: π·cos(π·1) = -π.
-So the change is approximately -π·dx.
-(The approximation becomes exact as dx→0, which is why derivatives give us "instantaneous" rates of change)
+    - The amount that the sin(πx) graph changes is approximately proportional to dx, with a proportionality constant equal to the derivative
         - Reminder: The derivative is the rate that converts input changes into output changes
-            - For any function f(x): df ≈ f'(x) × dx
+            - For any function f(x): df ≈ f'(x) * dx
-            - Or: dy ≈ (derivative / rate) × dx
+            - output dy ≈ (derivative/rate) * input dx
-            - Analogy: If we are driving at 60 km/h (our "derivative"/ RATE):
+            - Analogy: If we are driving at 60 km/h (our "derivative"/rate):
                 - Drive for dx = 0.1 hours
-                - Distance traveled (dy) ≈ 60 × 0.1 = 6 km
+                - Distance traveled (dy) ≈ 60 * 0.1 = 6km
-            - The change in output (dy) is approximately proportional to the change in input (dx), and the proportionality constant IS the derivative
+            - The change in output (dy) is approximately proportional to the change in input (dx), and the proportionality constant is the derivative
+            - The approximation becomes exact as dx→0, which is why derivatives give us "instantaneous" rates of change
-            - In our case: d(sin(πx)) ≈ cos(π·1)·π × dx
+        - In our case: d(sin(πx)) ≈ cos(π 1)π dx
             - By trigonometry we know that cos(π) = -1
             - So our expression simplifies to -π dx

     - Now let's consider the second graph x²-1:
         - The value of this graph changes by d(x²-1)
-        - The derivative is 2x, so the size of that nudge is approximately 2x·dx:
+        - Its general derivative is 2x, so the size of that nudge is approximately 2x dx
             - Reminder: Why is 2x the derivative of x²-1?
-                - The derivative of a difference is the difference of the derivatives
+                - The derivative of a sum/difference is the sum/difference of the derivatives
-                - The derivative of any constant is zero (a constant doesn't change as x changes; if we graph y = 1, it's a horizontal line with slope 0)
+                - The derivative of any constant is zero (a constant doesn't change as x changes; if we graph y=1, it's a horizontal line with slope 0)
                 - Think of x²-1 as a shifted parabola.
 The "-1" just moves the entire parabola down by 1 unit, but doesn't change its slope at any point.
 So the rate of change (derivative) is the same as x² alone: 2x
-        - Now we plug in x=1 to the general derivative expression 2x dx, meaning the size of the output nudge is about 2(1) dx
+        - Now we plug in x=1 to the general derivative expression 2x dx to find the derivative at x=1
+        - The size of the output nudge is about 2(1) dx

     - Now let's consider the ratio between the two derivatives:
-        - At x=1, the function sin(πx) has a derivative of -π, so its change is approximately -π·dx
+        - At x=1, the function sin(πx) has a derivative of -π, so its change in value is approximately -π dx
+            - When x increases by a small amount dx, sin(πx) changes by approximately -π dx
-        - At x=1, the function x²-1 has a derivative of 2, so its change is approximately 2·dx
+        - At x=1, the function x²-1 has a derivative of 2, so its change in value is approximately 2 dx
+            - When x increases by the same small amount dx, (x²-1) changes by approximately 2 dx
         - For the composite function sin(πx)/x²-1:
-            - Numerator change: When x moves away from x=1 by dx:
-                - sin(πx) changes by approximately the rate of -π dx
+            - Numerator change: When x moves away from x=1 by dx, sin(πx) changes by approximately -π dx
-            - Denominator change: When x moves away from x=1 by dx:
-                - x²-1 changes by approximately the rate of 2 dx
+            - Denominator change: When x moves away from x=1 by dx, x²-1 changes by approximately 2 dx
             - When both numerator and denominator change slightly, the fraction changes by approximately:
                 - change in numerator / change in denominator
                 - -π dx / 2 dx
             - Simplify by canceling out dx terms:
                 - -π/2
-                - this means the ratio is independent of how small we make dx
+                - This means the ratio is independent of how small we make dx

     - This tells us that near x=1, the fraction sin(πx)/x²-1 behaves like:
-        - For every tiny change in the denominator (2 dx)
+        - For every tiny change in the denominator 2 dx
-        - The numerator changes by (-π dx)
+        - The numerator changes by -π dx
         - The ratio stabilizes at -π/2
         - As dx → 0, both numerator and denominator → 0 (that's why we had 0/0 originally), but their ratio approaches the constant -π/2
         - This is L'Hôpital's rule in action: The limit of f(x)/g(x) equals the limit of f'(x)/g'(x)
-        - The limit at x=1 for the composite function sin(πx)/(x²-1) is -π/2
+        - Therefore, the limit at x=1 for the composite function sin(πx)/(x²-1) is -π/2
-            - lim (x→1) sin(πx)/(x²-1) = -π/2
+            - lim(x→1) sin(πx)/(x²-1) = -π/2

+    - Summary of process:
         - Direct substitution gives 0/0 (indeterminate)
         - Using L'Hôpital's rule, we take derivatives:
             - Derivative of numerator at x=1: -π